ThreeHats/sorted-status-effects/README.md

 ## Support

-For questions, feature requests, or bug reports, please open an issue on the [GitHub repository](https://github.com/ThreeHats/sorted-status-effects).
+For bug reports, please open an issue on the [GitHub repository](https://github.com/ThreeHats/sorted-status-effects).
+Join the [discord](https://discord.gg/HUzEnZy8uJ) for extra support and discussions.

 ## License